Natlies/raidthecastles/README.md

 >CastleVille(Facebook) officially closed April 30th, 2016

-The Old Empires & Allies preservation project by the Raise the Empires team.
+The Old CastleVille preservation project.
 This project is dedicated to preserving this Flash game so that it's not lost to time.

 [![version](https://img.shields.io/badge/version-0.08a--preview1-blue)](#)